 That's the first time I've been asked that.

-And and the answer is it would depend upon what the intent of the people doing it was.
+And the answer is it would depend upon what the intent of the people doing it was.

-Lots of people smash their cell phones so they're not resold on the secondary market, and your personal stuff ends up in somebody else's hands.
+Lots of people smash their cell phones so they're not resold on the secondary market and your personal stuff ends up in somebody else's hands.

 But if you smash your cell phone knowing that investigators want it and that they've cut a subpoena for it, for example, that is a different thing and can be obstruction of justice.

-The law requires intent.
+The law requires intent?

 Good people lie.

-I think I'm a good person where I've lied.
+I lay out on the book, I think I'm a good person where I've lied.

-I still believe Andrew McCabe is a good person, but the inspector general found that he lied, and there's severe consequences in the Justice Department for lying, as there should be throughout the government.
+I still believe Andrew McCabe is a good person, but the Inspector General found that he lied and there's severe consequences in the Justice Department for lying, as there should be throughout the government.

 So we have the criminal referrals by Congress that take place on Wednesday night.